kode4food/interpol/doc/API_Reference.md

 template({ name: 'World' }); //-> Hello, World!
 ```

 There are several support structures and functions attached to the `$interpol()` function.
-Be default, they are as follows:
+By default, they are as follows:

   * `VERSION` - The current version of Interpol, represented as a String.
-  * `parser` - The Interpol PEG.js Parser Object.
   * `compile()` - compiles a string template, return a JSON object that can be stored or passed to the `runtime()` function.
   * `runtime()` - converts a pre-compiled JSON object to an Interpol runtime closure.
   * `options{}` - Global Options Object (overridden when calling a compiled tempalte)